pepopowitz/cypress-is-neat/slides/src/05-verdict.md

 Notes:

-the cypress team thinks it will eventually, they just have to resolve:
+the cypress team thinks it could

-1. javascript only
+but they wield strong opinions

-2. cross-browser testing
+which is great for their velocity!

-but they wield strong opinions (limitations)
+but limitations & lack of IE will prevent it from replacing selenium

 ---